Getting started

-After reading this guide, you will know how to add Funes to a Rails application and set up the database it needs to store events.
+You’ll add Funes to a Rails application and generate a migration that creates the table it uses to store events.
+Two short steps.

 Add Funes to your Gemfile: